Danny Barnes / Grant Gordy / Joe K. Walsh -PLUS- Jenni Lyn

 “Like Superman squeezing a lump of coal, Danny Barnes can transform crumbling musical remnants into cutting edge innovations, but avid fans have long known that Barnyard Electronics’ chief engineer has some serious traditional banjo chops.” —Tim O’Brien

-Jenni Lyn Gardner is a rising star in the bluegrass world.
-Known as a founding member of Grammy award winning Della Mae, she is about to release her first solo record Burn Another Candle due out April 7th.
+Jenni Lyn is a rising star in the bluegrass world.
+Known as a founding member of Grammy award nominated Della Mae, she is about to release her first solo record Burn Another Candle due out April 7th.
 The record features mostly her original songs including the first song she ever wrote when she was just a young girl.
-Playing on the record is her touring band – Kyle Tuttle (banjo), Mike Bub (bass) and Frank Riche (guitar) who will all be joining her at the Prism show at C’ville Coffee on April 26th.
+Playing on the record is her touring band – Kyle Tuttle (banjo), Mike Bub (bass) and Frank Rische (guitar) who will all be joining her at the Prism show at C’ville Coffee on April 26th.

 Born and raised in South Carolina, the bluegrass songstress knew she’d be Nashville bound from her early childhood days.
 The artist credits her musical family, beginning with her banjo playing grandmother, for instilling a passion for music and a love of bluegrass when she was just five years old.